 Cash and Carry

 For now, marijuana buyers and sellers have to tote and store large amounts of cash.
 Not only does “cash and carry” make customers and retailers ripe targets for theft, but there are other, less dangerous considerations.
-Large amounts of cash require large amounts of secure storage, forcing pot entrepreneurs to rent out warehouses and hire armored trucks and armed guards.
+Large amounts of cash require large amounts of secure storage.
+That in turn forces pot entrepreneurs to rent out warehouses and hire armored trucks and armed guards.
 Marijuana retailers must pay taxes in cash, and those taxes are based on their gross revenue, not net income.
 Because pot isn’t federally legal, they can’t take the sort of deductions available to most businesses.
 They certainly can’t apply for Small Business Administration and other loan programs.
 Filing for bankruptcy isn’t an option, either.

 While individual states have legalized pot, they can’t do anything about federal laws regarding controlled substances.
 The Controlled Substances Act does not permit banks – or any other entities – to profit from marijuana.
 Under federal law, anyone “manufacturing, distributing, dispensing and possessing” marijuana is liable to prosecution, along with those “aiding, abetting, and conspiring” these activities.

-Guidance for banks on marijuana and the Bank Secrecy Act was issued in 2014 by the Department of the Treasury’s Financial Crimes Enforcement Network.
+In 2014, the Department of the Treasury’s Financial Crimes Enforcement Network issued guidance for banks on marijuana in the Bank Secrecy Act.
 The Act is designed to prevent money laundering, and banks can, in theory, work with cannabis businesses if complying with anti-laundering laws.
 Under these guidelines, the reporting necessary for any marijuana business – including notifying the feds of cash that smells like pot – are so onerous that very few banks are willing to take the risk.
 Should a marijuana enterprise try to skirt the rules by operating via a shell company, it is considered money laundering.
 Marijuana businesses that attempt to use another business’ merchant account would be engaging in credit card factoring, another illegal activity.

 Since credit card processing and banks are so intimately connected, no bank access means no credit card payments for retailers.
 The major credit card companies expressly forbid the use of their cards for pot purchases.